 Which trucks match well with it with regard to payload and size?

 Rob Rowe: All small to mid-size trucks, with optional “air bags.”
-We also build a Mini-Max for full size half ton trucks.
+We also build a Level series camper for full size half ton trucks.
 Same basic equipment and specs, except the body floor length is adjusted to fit the truck.

-What are the tank capacities of the Phoenix Mini-Max?
+What are the tank capacities of the Phoenix Level 1/2?

 Rob Rowe: Approximate tank sizes are one 20-pound propane tank; fresh water 18 gallons; grey water 8 gallons; black water cassette toilet 5 gallons; and a 6-gallon Suburban water heater.